Linuturk/api_challenge/README.md

 In order to submit your answers for prizes, you must:

  * Create a public github account and push your answers to a new repository with filenames of challenge1, challenge2, etc.
- * Submit your repository using the form at http://challenge.cldsrvr.com/register by April 10th.
+ * Submit your repository by April 10th.

 ## Information on the Desired Language: